Elizabeth Loftus: 1970 to 1989

 From 1970 to 1973, Loftus was employed as a cognitive psychologist at the New School for Social Research in New York City, after becoming dissatisfied with university work such as calibrating math and word problems for fifth-grade students.
 At the time, she had also been investigating semantic memory with Professor Jonathan Freedman at Stanford University.

 Loftus was employed at the University of Washington from 1973 to 2001, initially as an assistant professor.
 She shifted from laboratory work to using "real world" situations of criminal court cases.

-Around this time, the United States Department of Transportation was offering funding for research into car accidents.
+Around this time, the United States Department of Transportation was offering funding for research into car crashes.
 Loftus's first experiment in this area involved showing 45 students videos of car crashes and then asking the students to estimate the speed of the car.
 Her findings were that the mean estimates of the speeds were 32 mph when the question was phrased as the speed that the cars "collided", 34 mph when the question was phrased as "hit each other" instead, and 41 mph when the question was phrased as "smashed each other".
 Loftus concluded that "these results are consistent with the view that the questions asked subsequent to an event can cause a reconstruction in one's memory of that event".

 In 1974, Loftus published two articles with her observations about the conflicting eyewitness accounts in a particular murder trial and about the reliability of witness testimony in general.
 This resulted in several lawyers contacting her about current cases, beginning her career of paid work providing advice to lawyers.
 Early attempts for Loftus to act as an expert witness for these lawyers were deemed inadmissible by judges, however in June 1975 Loftus presented the first expert witness testimony in Washington State on the topic of eyewitness identification.